OfqualGovUK/ofqual-standards-patterns/.github/ISSUE_TEMPLATE/propose-a-new-principle.md

 assignees: ''

 ---
-Our engineering principles are the high-level direction we want to encourage engineers to follow or consider when they are making decisions and implementing things.
-Look at the ['writing a principle' standard](https://engineering.homeoffice.gov.uk/standards/writing-a-principle/) and provide some brief information below
+Our principles are the high-level direction we want to encourage teams to follow or consider when they are making decisions and implementing things.
+Look at the ['writing a principle' standard](https://mango-pebble-0e6614103.6.azurestaticapps.net/standards/writing-a-principle/) and provide some brief information below

 **What is the principle you are suggesting?**
 A concise description of the principle

-**What would be the benefit to the Home Office of adopting this principle?**
+**What would be the benefit to Ofqual of adopting this principle?**
 This could be the mitigation of risks, or the improvement of other aspects, for example quality or speed of delivery

 **How might people follow it**